htammen/n-odata-server/DEV_NOTES.md

 * run `tsc -w` to start the TypeScript watch task that automatically transpiles TypeScripts *.ts files into *.js files in the background.

 Many IDE support TypeScript.
 You can of cause also use the functionality of your IDE to transpile you ts files.

+## Create Release Notes
+The release notes are created from Github issues using a ruby tool called [github-changelog-generator](https://github.com/skywinder/github-changelog-generator)
+This tool has to be installed locally (see project docu).
+Additionally a github token should be generated and set as environment variable *CHANGELOG_GITHUB_TOKEN*, e.g. with `export CHANGELOG_GITHUB_TOKEN="«your-40-digit-github-token»"`

+*There is also a quite promising [node project](https://github.com/conventional-changelog/conventional-changelog-cli) that needs a more configuration.
+Maybe we'll choose that in the future*

+### Release Notes creation process
+To create the release notes follow these steps.
+You can run the steps several times without any problem.

+- cd into the project directory
+- open file `.github_changelog_generator`
+- adjust the parameter `future-release` to the new release number
+- run the command `npm run relnotes`
+- commit the created `CHANGELOG.md` file